kiranbab/language_tx/README.md

-we are using transformers for language translation(English -> French)
+we are using transformers for language translation